MWojnar/datasciencecoursera/README.md

 # datasciencecoursera
-Example for Data Science Class
+Example for Data Science Course on Coursera.